 Comprising over 3000 individual reefs scattered across an area the size of New Zealand, capturing data in the form of images from across the Great Barrier Reef is an immense task, so this collaborative project was devised to bring together science, tourism and local communities to establish a scalable approach to conservation challenges, as well as foster a sense of stewardship for the Reef – and anyone can participate.

-In February 2021, citizen scientists around the world are invited to view the images captured to help scientists analyse the data at greatreefcensus.org
+In February 2021, citizen scientists around the world are invited to view the images captured to help scientists analyze the data at greatreefcensus.org

 3. A new generation of ocean lovers in the Solomon Islands